fabianferno/mr-robot/README.md

 The discord bot that'll make your day!

-Made by @Joshuafrankle and @fabianferno
+Made with love by @Joshuafrankle and @fabianferno